youkol/kaptcha-spring-boot-starter/README.md

  - [x] Custom your urlMapping for kaptcha servlet.
  - [x] Auto register bean, more information please see KaptchaAutoConfiguration.
  - [ ] KaptchaServet request accept a size parameter,
-&nbsp;&nbsp;&nbsp;&nbsp;it will generate different image size based on the parameter for every request.
+       it will generate different image size based on the parameter for every request.
  - [ ] Support custom storage mode for the text in image.

 ### 2. Maven